What is the ADA?

 The Library established the Library Equal Access Program to provide services to blind, deaf, deaf-blind, hard of hearing, and visually impaired individuals.
 This program provides adaptive equipment resources and other Library services for use by patrons with disabilities.
 LEAP is on Level 1 of the Central Library, 1000 Fourth Avenue, Seattle, WA 98104, 206-615-1380 v/tty.

 Mobile Services provides access to Library materials for people who live within the city limits and who cannot reach their libraries due to ongoing disability or illness (including medical treatment) that will last at least six months.
-Eligibility for this program requires certification of eligibility by a healthcare professional.
+For persons under 70, certification of eligibility by a healthcare professional may be required.
 For additional information or to apply for this service, please call 206-386-4636.

 ADA Circulation Qualification Program